The house used as Siegfried Farnham's home and surgery.

 THURSDAY 5-9-24

-Well lying in bed this morning having slide back the skylight blind we saw little point in hurrying to get up.
-It looked very damp and the wind was blowing the trees about above our heads.
+Well lying in bed this morning having slid back the skylight blind we saw little point in hurrying to get up.
+It looked very damp and the wind was blowing the tree branches above our heads.

 When we returned we were left with just one neighbour, though we have been joined by another this afternoon.
 While I was still dressed for the weather I topped up the fresh water tank and dumped the grey waste.
 We're now ready for tomorrow mornings lovely hot shower before we move on.
 After our next brief stop we'll be looking at the weather forecast in detail to decide what we do next.
 I was chatting to one of the neighbours as we shared the use of the outside tap and he said he was planning to go further north up the coast but having looked at the weather forecast has decided instead to go over to the Lake District.
 Given the amount of rain they get there it doesn't bode well for our more northerly section of the trip.